 A 1.5kW system

-In a state (such as Victoria) with a net with a net feed-in tariff in place (where you are paid only for the SURPLUS electricity you export to the grid) you would have no feed-in tariff income.
-You would still, however, be saving the $1.14 in electricity you would otherwise have had to pay for.
-Although both the average consumption and generation curves for Victoria will be slightly different then depicted in this graph, this is more or less a representative example.
+In a state with a net Solar Feed-in Tariff in place (where you are credited for the surplus electricity you export to the grid) the home with the above graph would have no Feed-in Tariff income.
+They would still, however, be saving the $1.14 in electricity that would otherwise have had to be paid for.
+Although both the average consumption and generation curves for a given individual home will be slightly different than depicted in this graph, this is more or less a representative example.

 A 3kW system